elievidalnaquet/website/research.md

   - markup

 ---
+# Job Market Paper
+### Mass layoffs and local monopsony power
+* **Abstract:** In this paper, I investigate the impact of mass layoffs on firms' monopsony power within (very) local labor markets.
+I find substantial differences across regions and sectors in the level of markdowns.
+With a sample of French firms, I estimate firm-level markdowns as a proxy for their monopsony power.
+Exhaustive matched employer-employee data enable me to identify mass layoffs.
+I use a difference-in-differences methodology relying on the assumption that exposure to the shock decreases with distance.
+The first results suggest that mass layoffs increase by 4\% local firms' markdowns, with a more pronounced effect observed for firms close to the mass layoff (less than 2.5 km).
+Furthermore, this impact is stronger in less densely populated areas, highlighting how shocks to local markets exacerbate disparities in monopsony power between regions.
+  **Presentations**: HEC Brown bag seminar (Paris), CREST PhD seminar, Research seminar (HEC)

+{: .text-justify}
 # Publication
 ### [Why are Low-skilled Workers less Mobile?
 The Role of Mobility Costs and Spatial Frictions](https://www.jstor.org/stable/10.15609/annaeconstat2009.142.0283#metadata_info_tab_contents) Annals of Economics and Statistics, 2021, 142, pp. 283-304
 ##### with  [Benoit Schmutz](https://sites.google.com/site/benoitschmutz/) and [Modibo Sidibé](https://sites.google.com/site/modibsidibe/)